Judy S. Gelles: Career

 In 1998, Judy and Richard moved to Philadelphia, where she found expanded opportunities to display her work and extend the scope of her projects.
 From that time, her solo shows, grants, and awards increased.
 Now able to look beyond her immediate home, she explored family life more symbolically.
 During a trip to Australia, she photographed private family sheds on Brighton Beach as reflecting both the individuality and conformity of each.
 She also photographed her parents' Florida Trailer Park as a series of night studies.
 In a similar vein, A Soldier's Story was exhibited at the National Museum of Jewish American History in 2001.
 The subject was her father-in-law's WWII military keepsakes that revealed a Jewish-American's perspective on memory, on military service, and on family history.
-She also directed a film, "From Philadelphia to the Front," focusing on six American veterans of WWII who had never talked about their years of service and recounted their confrontations with anti-Semitism as enlisted men until they talked to Gelles.
+She also co-directed a film with Marianne Bernstein, "From Philadelphia to the Front," focusing on six American veterans of WWII who had never talked about their years of service and recounted their confrontations with anti-Semitism as enlisted men until they talked to Gelles.
 Distributed worldwide in 2005, it won awards at film festivals.

 During a 1905 residency at the Atlantic Center for the Arts, New Smyrna Beach, FL, Gelles created the video of "Artists on Age," which is unique for its revealing only the moving of the speakers' lips.
 This project led to public art.
 For example, in a one day residency at Love Park in Philadelphia on October 10, 2009, Gelles and Linda Brenner asked 100 people to create a fingerprint and answer the four questions.
 The results were printed up and displayed as part of a sculpture called "Glass House" in Philadelphia, as well as at the Pentimenti Gallery, her longtime exhibitor.

 She responded to larger events into her work as well, such as portraits of urban Muslim women taken in Cairo after 9/11 and "Word Portraits" including same-sex couples in 2008, an important year in the gay marriage debate.
 Based upon her projects with children, she conceived of the Fourth Grade Project.
 For ten years Gelles interviewed and photographed over 300 fourth grade students from a range of economic and cultural backgrounds in China, Dubai, England, India, Israel, Italy, Nicaragua, St. Lucia, South Africa, South Korea, and parts of the United States.
 She asked three questions and took portraits of the back of each to protect their privacy.
 The large scale portraits integrate each child's answers as part of the text.
 Gelles believed this project could help expand understanding and build bridges around the world.
 The material developed into a curriculum project free for users under the aegis of CultureTrust Greater Philadelphia, and has an Exhibits USA touring nationally from 2020 to 2025.